mahdimma/Work-Flow-Manager/README.md

 - **jdatetime, datetime, locale:** For handling date and time in different formats.
 - **pyodbc:** For connecting to SQL Server.
 - **qt_material:** For applying custom stylesheets to the PyQt6 application.

+## Additional Notes

+- **System Requirements**: SQL Server should be installed on the host machine or a network-accessible server.
+- **Jalali Calendar Support**: Persian language support may require additional locale settings on some operating systems.

 ## Contributing